Poisson process approximation for dependent superposition of point processes: The main theorem

 \end{Example}

+\begin{Example} Throw $n$ points uniformly and independently onto the interval $[0,n]$ and let $\Xi$ be the configuration of the points on $[0,T]:=\G$ with $n\gg T$ and $\bl$ be the mean measure of $\Xi$.
+Then,

-{\bf Proof.} Let $I_i=1$ if the $i$th point is in $\G$ and $0$ if it is not in $\G$.
-Then the configuration of the $i$th point on $\G$ can be written as $\Xi_i=I_i\d_{\cu_i}$ and $\Xi=\sum_{i=1}^n\Xi_i$, where $\cu_i$'s are independent and identically distributed uniform random variables on $\G$ and are independent of the $I_i$'s.
-Noting that the reduced Palm process $\Xi_{i,\a}=0$, we obtain the bound by applying \Ref{xiaadd4} with $p_i=\prob(I_i=1)=T/n$ and Chen and Xia~(2004, Proposition~4.5).
+\end{Example} \begin{pf} Let $I_i=1$ if the $i$th point is in $\G$ and $0$ if it is not in $\G$.
+The configuration of the $i$th point on $\G$ can then be written as $\Xi_i=I_i\delta_{\cu_i}$ and $\Xi=\sum_{i=1}^n\Xi_i$, where the $\cu_i$'s are independent and identically distributed uniform random variables on $\G$ and are independent of the $I_i$'s.
+Noting that the reduced Palm process $\Xi_{i,(\alpha)}=0$, we obtain the bound by applying {(\ref{xiaadd4})} with $p_i=\prob(I_i=1)=T/n$ and \cite{ChenXia04}, Proposition 4.5. \end{pf}